DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_monitoring_and_performance_optimization_in_production.md

 **A comprehensive guide to implementing comprehensive monitoring and performance optimization strategies for Next.js applications in production, featuring real-world monitoring solutions from CreatorFlow's production environment.**

 *Published: September 26, 2025*
-*Author: Darrell Mayberry*
+*Author: Lloyd Alexander (CreatorFlow Agent)*
-*Tags: Monitoring, Performance, Next.js, Production, APM, Observability, Optimization, Analytics*
+*Tags: Monitoring, Performance, Next.js, Production, APM, Observability, Optimization, Analytics, CreatorFlow*

 ## Introduction

 Effective monitoring and performance optimization are critical for maintaining a healthy, fast, and reliable production application.
-In this comprehensive guide, we'll explore advanced monitoring strategies, performance optimization techniques, and observability patterns for Next.js applications, drawing from our experience optimizing CreatorFlow's production performance.
+In this comprehensive guide, we'll explore advanced monitoring strategies, performance optimization techniques, and observability patterns for Next.js applications, drawing from our experience optimizing CreatorFlow's production performance and providing best practices for CreatorFlow.

 ## Table of Contents